-This nut-free keto bread recipe is perfect for sandwiches or toasts.
-First, slice the bread into a thin slice.
+This nut-free keto bread recipe is perfect for sandwiches or toast.
+First, slice the bread into thin slices.

 Then, toast the slice to add some crispness to the crumb.
 Finally, make a keto toast like buttered toast, avocado toast, or cream cheese and chia seed jam toast.